Summer Session FAQs

 What are the tuition and course fees?

-Rising Scholars Program and College Prep Program tuition: $8,400 for boarding students, $3,000 for day students.
+Rising Scholars Program and College Prep Program tuition: $8,500 for boarding students, $3,000 for day students.
+English for Speakers of Other Languages (ESOL) tuition: $9,050 for boarding students, $3,550 for day students.

 What other additional costs are there?

-• The student activities fee of $275 covers all on-campus activities and off-campus trips (excluding the New York trip, which is an additional $50).
+• The student activities fee of $275 covers all on-campus activities and off-campus trips (additional fee for trip to New York City).

-• Health insurance ($206) is required for all international students and domestic students unless you have your own insurance which has been approved by our health center.
+• Health insurance ($206) is required for all international students and is required for domestic students unless they have their own insurance that has been approved by NMH Health Services.
 See "Health Questions" section for more information.

 • Books: $50 to $250, depending on which course(s) are taken.